rarenaturew/insight_coding_challenge/README.md

 has an upper limit (denoted by **N_t**), due to the restriction of the length of a tweet.
 Currently *twitter* do not allow the length exceed 160 characters, therefore the maximal value of N_t is only 80.
 Actually we do not care about the specific value of N_t.
-Instead, what's important is that there is an **fixed** upper limit of N_t.
+Instead, what's important is that there **exists** this upper limit of N_t.
 Therefore any operation that is solely determined by N_t, has nothing to do with N_L (the number of total lines that is needed to be processed), which is therefore O(1).

-To realize the O(1) dependence of the running median, we use a dictionary to keep the possible values of the number of unique words, and their counts.
+To realize the O(1) dependence of the running median calculation, we use a dictionary to keep the possible values of the number of unique words in a tweet, and their counts.
 For example, if there are 7 tweets which numbers of unique words are:
-3,2,4,4,3,4,3 the dictionary is then
+3,2,4,4,3,4,3,  the dictionary is then

         dict = {3:3,2:1,4:3}
 We then sort the keys of the dictionary.
 From the dictionary and the sorted keys,